Computably totally disconnected locally compact groups: Introduction

-\item The automorphism group of any connected countable undirected graph such that each vertex has finite degree.
-The stabiliser of each vertex forms a compact open subgroup. \end{enumerate} An \emph{undirected tree} is a connected graph with no cycles. $T_d$ denotes the undirected tree where each vertex has degree $d$, where $d \ge 3$.
-The t.d.l.c. group $\mathrm{Aut}(T_d)$ was first studied by Tits~\cite{Tits:70}.
+\n (v) Given a connected countable undirected graph such that each vertex has finite degree, its automorphism group is t.d.l.c.
+The stabiliser of any vertex forms a compact open subgroup.
+By an \emph{undirected tree} we mean a connected graph without cycles.
+For $d \ge 3$, by $T_d$ one denotes the undirected tree where each vertex has degree $d$.
+The group $\mathrm{Aut}(T_d)$ was first studied by Tits~\cite{Tits:70}.

-Towards Question (b), we review some objects that are associated with a locally compact group $G$.
-The left and right Haar measures on $G$ are treated in standard textbooks such as~\cite{Hewitt.Ross:12}.
+Towards Question~\ref{qu:quest}(b), we will review some objects that are associated with a locally compact group $G$.

+\n \emph{Modular function.} The left and right Haar measures on $G$ are treated in standard textbooks such as~\cite{Hewitt.Ross:12}.
 Recall that for any left Haar measure $\mu $ on $G$ and any $g \in G$, one obtains a further left Haar measure $\mu_g$ by defining $\mu_g(A) = \mu(Ag)$.
-By uniqueness of the left Haar measure up to a multiplicative constant, there is a real $\Delta(g)>0 $ such that $\mu_g(A) = \Delta(g) \mu(A)$ for each measurable $A$.
-The function $\Delta \colon G \to \RR^+$, called the \emph{modular function} for $G$, is a group homomorphism.
+By the uniqueness up to a multiplicative constant of the left Haar measure, there is a real $\Delta(g)>0 $ such that $\mu_g(A) = \Delta(g) \mu(A)$ for each measurable $A$.
+The function $\Delta \colon G \to \RR^+$, called the {modular function} for $G$, is a group homomorphism.